Spin responses of a disordered helical superconducting edge under Zeeman field: Density and pairing correlation functions

 \subsection{Density and pairing correlation functions}

-We consider charge- and spin-density wave correlation functions, as well as spin-singlet (SS) and spin-triplet (TS) superconductivity.
-Using the standard definitions of these correlation functions \cite{Giamarchi2004,Giamarchi1986,Giamarchi1988,Giamarchi1989,Maier2014}, their explicit expressions with respect to $\mathcal{H}_{sup-PMH}^{relevant}$ can be obtained as
+Now, we investigate charge- and spin-density wave correlation functions, as well as spin-singlet (SS) and spin-triplet (TS) superconductivity.
+Using the standard definitions of these correlation functions \cite{Giamarchi2004,Giamarchi1986,Giamarchi1988,Giamarchi1989,Maier2014}, their explicit expressions with respect to $\mathcal{H}_{sup-PMH}^{relevant}$ can be obtained as (see Appendix \ref{App-D}),

 where